How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 A panel interview is when two or more people interview you at the same time.
 Panel members can include potential supervisors, managers, team members, HR specialists, and other decision-makers within a company.

-Panel interviews are common in many industries, including higher education, health care and medicine, government, and the corporate world, especially for senior positions with a lot of demands and responsibilities.
+Panel interviews are common in many industries, including higher education, health care and medicine, government, and the corporate world, especially for senior positions with many demands and responsibilities.

 Employers typically use panel interviews for several reasons: